nunchistudio/blacksmith-devcenter/documentation/tour/blacksmith/services.md

   multiple instances on multiple hosts.
 - The **workers** are services that executes the code against integrations.
 There are two types of workers:
-  - The **loader** is in charge of Loading data asynchronously into integrations.
+  - The **loader** is in charge of **L**oading data asynchronously into integrations.
-    This worker is necessary if you leverage Blacksmith for ETL.
+    This worker is necessary if you leverage Blacksmith for ETL / ELT.
-  - The **operator** is in charge of running operations, queries, and migrations synchronously against SQL integrations and leverages a remote *mutex* for handling access locks.
-This worker is necessary if you leverage Blacksmith for SQL operations and migrations.
+  - The **operator** is in charge of running *migrations* and *operations* synchronously against SQL integrations.
+It leverages a remote *mutex* for handling access locks.
+This worker is necessary if you leverage Blacksmith for SQL migrations and operations.
-- The **gateway** is a YAML / JSON-only application to Extract data from various sources and Load it into integrations.
+- The **gateway** is a YAML / JSON-only application to **E**xtract data from various sources and Load it into integrations.
 The gateway is very handy for capturing events across sources without knowing any programming language.